cbirdsong/birdsong.dev/pages/resume.md

 ### [MESH](https://whenwemesh.com) <small>(<time>2021</time>-)</small>

+Continued developing a deep understanding of how to build and improve custom WordPress themes, including taking over maintenance of an enterprise-level site with complex external integrations.
+Mentored junior developers on problem solving.

 ### Freelance <small>(<time>2020</time>-<time>2022</time>)</small>

 Worked with a number of agencies on projects using Eleventy, WordPress and Craft CMS.
-Collaborated with designers using Sketch, Figma and Adobe XD.
+Collaborated with designers using Webflow, Sketch and Figma.

-Built a personal toolkit for development of custom WordPress themes.
+Built a custom starter toolkit for development of WordPress themes.
 Helped contribute to proposals around the development of the WordPress block editor.

 ### [The Current](https://thecurrentla.com) <small>(<time>2018</time>-)</small>